 Michigan Investment Loss Attorneys

 Michigan is home to many great cities and destinations: Detroit, Ann Arbor, Novi, Traverse City, and Bloomfield Hills.
-Many of these locales have wealthier residents who are regular targets by financial fraudsters and scammers.
+Many of these locales have wealthier residents whom financial fraudsters and scammers regularly target.
 Elderly investors need to be particularly wary, as this population is known to be extra vulnerable to exploitation.
 The securities arbitration law firm of Malecki Law has helped numerous retirees and elderly investors recover their investment losses.
 For over 25 years, Malecki Law’s investment loss attorneys have provided legal representation to investors victimized by financial fraud.
 The firm’s founder, Jenice L. Malecki, Esq. has recovered tens of millions of dollars for senior investors and retirees, and is a passionate advocate for serving the underrepresented, in particular elderly victims of financial abuse.
-This is an area that has held continued focus by national regulators such as the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC), as well as state regulators like Michigan’s Department of Licensing and Regulatory Affairs (LARA) Corporations, Securities, and Commercial Licensing Bureau (CSCL).
+The Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC) have continued to focus on minimizing the possibility of financial abuse.
+Additionally, state regulators like Michigan’s Department of Licensing and Regulatory Affairs (LARA) and Corporations, Securities, and Commercial Licensing Bureau (CSCL), try to assist FINRA and the SEC in preventing financial abuse and have come up with their own state “blue sky” laws.

 On World Elder Abuse Awareness Day, LARA and CSCL asked Michiganders to watch for warning signs of elder abuse, publishing a news release with the following questions that should be asked: